Welcome to www.vukukhanye.org!

 OVERVIEW

-Vukukhanye is a non-profit and public benefit organization, formed in 2002.
-Vukukhanye operates and supports community-based development projects aimed at the care of orphans and vulnerable children, as well as the continued development of the historically-disadvantaged community of Chesterville in Cato Manor, KwaZulu-Natal.
-Services provided by Vukukhanye include the following...
+Vukukhanye is a non-profit and public benefit organization, formed in 2001, concerned with the care and support of orphans and vulnerable children and vulnerable families particularly in the community of Chesterville in Cato Manor (eThekwini).
+The main services provided by Vukukhanye include the following...

-• A Children's Foster Home caring for orphans and vulnerable children
+• A Children's Foster Home (est.2001) caring for orphans and vulnerable children

-• The Vukukhanye Educare Centre (established in February 2012) which enrolls 23 children under 4 years of age.
+• The Vukukhanye Educare Centre (est. February 2012) which enrolls 40 children under 6 years of age.

-• Health and Welfare support services in Chesterville including support of vulnerable and child-headed families through home-visits, school fee provision, stationery and uniforms and the operation of the Jes Foord Community Care Centre, offering counselling and supportive services to Chesterville community members
+• Health and Welfare support services in Chesterville including support of vulnerable and child-headed families through home-visits, school fee provision, stationery and uniforms and counselling and supportive services to Chesterville community members

 Projects & Objectives